tiffany-lina/alu-shell/init_files_variables_and_expansions/README.md

 11-binary_to_decimal: Converts a number from base 2 (BINARY) to base 10
 12-combinations: Prints all two-letter combinations from a-z except oo
 13-print_float: Prints the value of NUM with two decimal places
+14-decimal_to_hexadecimal: Converts DECIMAL from base 10 to base 16